-- Revisions will be sent to TSA 7/16/19.
-It is anticipated the TSA review will take 2-3 weeks and the formal 30% review meeting to occur in Aug.
-2019, after the approval of which, the rest of the project design will resume. - Complete the 35% revisions for the 'rest of the terminal improvements design' & move into the Design Development Phase (65%) where the Improvements will be developed & defined in separate phases for construction & funding. - ADOT involvement 65%, especially regarding potential FAA AIP funding & Improvement staging. - Other funding sources for terminal improvements beyond the PFC/Bonding and AIP grant requests are being developed for consideration, including airport terminal user fees and TSA grants for screening/security improvements. - Phased construction has been delayed to 2020 through 2023 due the Federal Government shutdown at the end of 2018. - Still awaiting and anticipating the State of Alaska DOT sending the CBS information about the upcoming parking lot management changes and options.
+- It is anticipated the TSA review will take 2-3 weeks and the formal 30% review meeting to occur in Aug.
+2019, after the approval of which, the rest of the project design will resume. - Complete the 35% revisions for the 'rest of the terminal improvements design' & move into the Design Development Phase (65%) where the Improvements will be developed & defined in separate phases for construction & funding. - ADOT involvement 65%, especially regarding potential FAA AIP funding & Improvement staging. - Other funding sources for terminal improvements beyond the PFC/Bonding and AIP grant requests are being developed for consideration, including airport terminal user fees and TSA grants for screening/security improvements. - Phased construction has been delayed to 2020 through 2023 due to the Federal Government shutdown at the end of 2018. - Still awaiting and anticipating the State of Alaska DOT sending the CBS information about the upcoming parking lot management changes and options.